Teachers

 Carolyn Mulders

-I started quilting in 1997 while my husband and I were living in Cold Lake, Alberta.
+Bio: I started quilting in 1997 while my husband and I were living in Cold Lake, Alberta.
 I have been an avid quilter ever since!
 Now, I have my own studio and long-arm quilting machine, and really enjoy sharing what I have learned over the years.
 Because we moved approximately every 3 years, I have been involved with several different communities and guilds.
 Along the way, I have had the good fortune to be involved in many community based teaching and group projects.
 I started teaching beginner quilters in 2007 when we were stationed overseas in Belgium.

 Cynthia Minden